Jonathan Torohia

-Jonathan Torohia (born 22 February 1985) is a Tahitian footballer who plays as a goalkeeper for Manu-Ura and the Tahiti national football team.
+Jonathan Torohia (born 22 February 1985) is a Tahitian footballer and beach soccer player who plays as a goalkeeper for Manu-Ura and the Tahiti national beach soccer team.

 Career

 International

 Torohia made his senior international debut on 3 September 2007 in a 1-0 World Cup qualifying victory over the Cook Islands.

 Beach

 Torohia also competes with the Tahitian national beach soccer team.
 After impressing at the 2013 FIFA Beach Soccer World Cup, Torohia joined Barcelona for the 2013 Mundialito de Clubes.
-At the 2015 edition of the Beach Soccer World Cup, Torohia was named best goalkeeper as Tahiti finished runners-up.
+At the 2015 edition of the Beach Soccer World Cup, Torohia was named the best goalkeeper as Tahiti finished runners-up.

 In October 2013 he was appointed a knight of the Order of Tahiti Nui.